I will be away from June 4 through and including June 11. Packages will not get shipped and emails will not get answered

 6. Remove the hook and put it in the vise in the normal position, being careful not to crush any hairs between the hook and the vise jaws.
 Wrap back to where you started tying in the hairs.

 8. Tie in the hair with two wraps and adjust it as necessary so the whole bunch is held together tightly at the top of the hook shank.
 The two wraps should not be too tight, because you don't want the hair to flare.
-You may have to pull up on each end of the hair bunch and then ease it down into place.

 10. At this point, I put a small drop of head cement or superglue on the exposed hair butts.
 It may not be necessary, but it will make a more durable fly.
 You may have to remove excess cement with a tissue or bit of paper towel.